 Galaxy Note 8 Freezing & Unresponsive Problems

 Are you having problems where the Galaxy Note 8 keeps freezing or is completely unresponsive?
 If so, you’re not alone.
-Huge threads at the official Samsung community forum are reporting a similar experience.
+A huge thread at the official Samsung community forum shows users reporting a similar experience.
 Note 8 devices keep freezing or rebooting.
 We’re hearing this happens the most in the contacts app or dialer while trying to make a phone call.
-Sadly, we don’t have any complete fix that will prevent your phone from freezing.

-However, we can help you fix it when it happens.
 If your Note 8 is frozen or unresponsive press and hold both the power and volume down buttons at the same time, and hold them down for 7-8 seconds.
 The phone will turn off, reboot, and start fresh.
 Here is more information for those in need.
-We’re hearing the update to Android 8.0 Oreo will fix this problem when it arrives in January.
+We’re hearing the update to Android 8.0 Oreo fixed the freezing problems, and the experience is even better on Android Pie.

 How to Fix Face and Iris Scanner Problems

 The Iris Scanner actually works great.
-You can scan eyes at night, through glasses, and at more angles than past devices like the Galaxy Note 7.
+You can scan eyes at night, through glasses, and at multiple angles.
 However, your results may vary during use.
 If you’re having problems we recommend deleting your Iris and saving it again.
 Open your eyes nice and wide the first time, so it gets the best reading possible.